Your work experience section is an overview of your previous job’s responsibilities and achievements that shows you’re qualified for your target job.

 - Increased annual sales by 30% by running a marketing campaign in a new market

-- Saved company $280,000 per year on printing costs by purchasing two high-end printers and supervising user training
+- Saved the company $280,000 per year on printing costs by purchasing two high-end printers and supervising user training

 To quantify your own resume, consider mentioning: